 Other research has found links between diets high in sugar and depression as well as lower rates of depression associated with the Mediterranean and traditional Japanese diets.
+And in general, vegetarians report better moods than omnivores.

 Something else to consider: In my book Spontaneous Happiness, published in 2011, I wrote about the “cytokine theory of depression.”
 Cytokines are proteins made by immune cells.
 They are the principal mediators of inflammation in response to foreign antigens and germs.
 Anything you can do to keep cytokines within their proper bounds will reduce the risks of chronic disease and may also lower the risk of depression.
 I find the cytokine hypothesis of depression compelling because it is consistent with my belief that doing everything we can to contain unnecessary inflammation is the best strategy for attaining optimum health.
 My anti-inflammatory diet is such an approach.
-It promotes foods that can help control inflammation, as well as the micronutrients and phytonutrients to protect your mind as well as your body.
+It promotes foods that can help control inflammation, as well as the micronutrients and phytonutrients needed to protect your mind as well as your body.

 Andrew Weil, M.D.